lee2sman/dotfiles/README.md

 * [vim-sensible](https://www.vim.org/scripts/script.php?script_id=4391) - provides sensible basic defaults in vim.
 Includes: backspace in insert mode, begin search while typing out match string, make whitespace prettier, show at least one line above cursor, autoload file changes, improve finding matching open and close tags
 * [Nerd-Tree](https://github.com/scrooloose/nerdtree) - make vim work more like an IDE with left-side file view.
 I added a shortcut so *Control-N* toggles the filetree open and closed.
 Without that you have to type ```NERDTreeToggle``` (case-sensitive).
 * [Markdown Preview](https://github.com/iamcco/markdown-preview.nvim) - Runs very fast.
 Starts a local server and opens your browser to preview Markdown as you're writing it live.
 As you move in your markdown file it scrolls to your location in the browser.  ```:MarkdownPreview``` to begin or end.
+* Prettier - Auto tidy up my code
+* fff - use fff as a file opener

 When I want to add a new plugin I simply add a single line to my init.lua, then run ```:PlugInstall``` and it downloads into the proper folder.